 Impact of business capital investment cycle.
-The market for commercial and industrial generators is affected by the capital investment cycle and overall non-residential construction and durable goods spending, as businesses either add new locations or make investments to upgrade existing locations.
-These trends can have a material impact on demand for industrial and commercial generators.
+The market for commercial and industrial stationary and mobile generators and other power equipment is affected by the capital investment cycle and overall non-residential construction and durable goods spending, as businesses either add new locations or make investments to upgrade existing locations.
+These trends can have a material impact on demand for these products.
 However, the capital investment cycle may differ for the various industrial and commercial end markets (industrial, telecommunications, distribution, retail, health care facilities and municipal infrastructure, among others).
-The market for standby generators is also affected by general economic conditions, credit availability and trends in durable goods spending by consumers and businesses.
+The market for these products is also affected by general economic conditions, credit availability and trends in durable goods spending by businesses.